anvilproject/anvil-portal/content/ncpi/ncpi.md

 1. Use datasets form other platforms as cases so I can increase the power of my analysis.
 1. Use datasets form other platforms as controls so I can run analyses that were previously blocked by lack of controls.
 1. Use an analysis tool unique to a platform other than the one hosting my cohort.
-1. Use datasets from other platforms with a different datatype (e.g. expression vs WES).
+1. Use datasets from other platforms with a different data type (e.g. expression vs WES).

-<hero small> Each of these user stories are enabled when a researcher can easily find data in one platform and export it to any another platform in the ecosystem. </hero>
+<hero small> Each of these user stories are enabled when a researcher can easily find data in one platform and export it to any other platform in the data ecosystem. </hero>

-### Our First Systems Interoperability Features

 To enable the initial researcher user stories, we are focused on delivering the following system features: